 With metered revenue model, the customer makes a single purchase at a fixed price for a limited time with the commitment of not using it further.
 PPU offers businesses various benefits, including:

 - Pay-per-use offers users easy access to the subscription service with the ability to use or not use it.
-Its flexibility attracts more customers towards the SaaS services.
+Its flexibility attracts more customers to the SaaS services.
 In addition, its cost-effectiveness engages customers for prolonged periods.

 - Pay-per-use models help you understand current market trends by providing data on service usage.
 This way, you can identify which service is most popular among users, add value, and increase the lifeline of the SaaS service